 Results of the study were inconclusive due to the small number of study participants.
 Further research is needed with a larger sample size, and a more diverse population of participants and organizations that utilize epidural analgesia.
 Further research is needed to substantiate a more conclusive understanding of patient expectations of epidural analgesia in order to increase the validity of the study.

 Morris, Kelly Powell, "Expectations of Pain Relief Utilizing Epidural Analgesia" (2010).
 Nursing Theses and Capstone Projects.
-Paper 187.
+187.